 - Nosebleeds

 If not successfully removed through sneezing, surgical procedures can be considered.
-It is necessary to avoid the foreign object or substance finding its way into the lung.
+It is necessary to avoid foreign objects or substances finding their way into the lungs.

 These signs may indicate severe cases:

-- Sneezing and nasal discharge worsens for more than a couple of days.
+- Sneezing and nasal discharge worsen for more than a couple of days

 - Make sure that the environment is kept clean and free of dust particles and foreign bodies that can add harm to your sneezing feline.

-- Use pet-friendly humidifier and vapouriser to aid your cat to breathe more easily.
+- Use a pet-friendly humidifier and vapouriser to aid your cat to breathe more easily.

 - Avoid using suspicious products that can trigger your feline’s sneezing, such as scented candles and air fresheners.